ppedemon/Bluejelly/README.md

   (www.cs.uu.nl/research/techreps/repo/CS-2004/2004-052.pd), by Daan Leijen (Utretch University, 2001).
-The runtime is a Java rendition of the spec, with a couple of additions to handle ad-hoc polymorphism and to construct non-updatable thunks, so enabling front ends to take advantage of update analysis.
+The runtime is a Java rendition of the spec, with a couple of additions to handle ad-hoc polymorphism and to construct non-updatable thunks, thus enabling front ends to take advantage of update analysis.
 Experiments show that the performance improvements resulting from removing spurious updates can be dramatic.
 * **The Bluejelly Assembler:** An implementation of a pure lazy assembly language,